-T37 Rail Support Facilities and Equipment
+T37 TRANSIT, --Rail Support Facilities and Equipment

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ MT8 2030 N
+Project S Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP- 22 Y MT8 2040 N

-This program provides funds for rehabilitation and construction activities for yard improvements systemwide, improvements at support facilities necessary to perform maintenance work at rail yards including work at Port Morris Yard, rail capacity improvements including passing sidings, interlockings and electric traction improvements, signal and communication improvements at support facilities, right-of-way fencing, maintenance-of-way equipment and the installation of pedestal tracks necessary to perform maintenance work at rail yards.
-Funding is provided for systemwide crew quarters, the Meadows Maintenance Complex upgrade/expansion work required to support the new rail fleet.
-Also included is funding for NJ TRANSIT's capital cost-sharing obligations related to use of Amtrak/Conrail facilities.
+This program provides funds for rehabilitation and construction activities for yard improvements system wide, improvements at support facilities necessary to perform maintenance work at rail yards including work at Port Morris Yard, rail capacity improvements including passing sidings, interlockings and electric traction improvements, signal and communication improvements at support facilities, right-of-way fencing, maintenance-of-way equipment and installation of pedestal tracks necessary to perform maintenance work at rail yards.
+Funding is provided for system wide crew quarters, the Meadows Maintenance Complex upgrade/expansion work required to support the new rail fleet.
+Also included is funding for NJ TRANSIT's capital cost-sharing obligations related to use of Amtrak/Conrail facilities including but not limited to acquisition of properties and any items or services needed to support the acquisition.
+Other funds indicated in the table include \$6.542 million from the FRA CRISI program ID FR-CRS-18-006-062777 flexed to FTA for Positive Train Control implementation.